-Ton Logtenberg, Ph.D. has served as our Chief Executive Officer and an executive board member since co-founding our company in June 2003.
-Prior to joining Merus, Dr. Logtenberg co-founded Crucell N.V., a biotechnology company specializing in vaccines and biopharmaceutical technology, and served as its executive vice president and chief scientific officer from July 2000 until November 2003.
-Dr. Logtenberg has served as a member of the board of directors of the Jenner Foundation since 2008 and a member of the board of directors of Utrecht Science Park since November 2014.
+Ton Logtenberg, Ph.D. has served as our President & Chief Executive Officer and an executive board member since co-founding our company in June 2003, and has served as our Principal Financial Officer since January 2019.
+Dr. Logtenberg also serves as President of our subsidiary, Merus US, Inc. Prior to joining Merus, Dr. Logtenberg co-founded Crucell N.V., a biotechnology company specializing in vaccines and biopharmaceutical technology, and served as its executive vice president and chief scientific officer from July 2000 until November 2003.
+Dr. Logtenberg has served as a member of the board of directors of the Jenner Foundation since 2008 and a member of the board of directors of Utrecht Science Park since November 2014, and a member of the supervisory board of the HUB Foundation since August 2018.
 Dr. Logtenberg holds a Ph.D. in medical biology from Utrecht University.